StellarFw/stellar-framework.com/src/guide/events.md

 order: 13
 ---

-## What is?
+## Overview

-Stellar has an event system that allows you to subscribe and listening for events in the application.
+Stellar has an event system that allows you to subscribe to and listen for events in the application.
 This is useful to manipulate data during the execution or extend features by adding new behaviors to the existing logic.
-Listeners must be stored in the modules `listeners` folder.
+Listeners must be stored in a module's `listeners` folder.

 ## Generate Listeners

-Of course, manually create files for each listener is heavy.
-Instead, developers can use the command line tool to do this automatically:
+Instead of manually creating a file for each listener, developers can use the `stellar` command line tool to do this automatically:

 ```shell
 $ stellar generateEvent <eventName> --module=<moduleName>